 - 1 pound (450 g) small to medium-size fingerling potatoes

-- Fill water in the lid of "Fukkura-san" and leave for 3-5 minutes.
+- Fill the lid of Fukkura-san with water and leave for 3 - 5 minutes.
 Add the potatoes and rinse.
 Drain water and toss the potatoes with the salt.

-- Place the potatoes on the grate, cover with lid, and roast over medium-high to high heat for 30-35 minutes or until the potatoes are tender.
+- Place the potatoes on the grate in one layer, cover with lid, and roast over upper medium-high heat for 35 - 45 minutes or until the potatoes are tender.
 (The cooking time varies depending on the size of the potatoes.
 You can check the doneness of the potato by inserting a skewer into it.)

-- Turn off the heat and let it rest (with the lid on) for 5-10 minutes.
+- Turn off the heat and let it rest (with the lid on) for 5 - 10 minutes on the stove.

-- By filling water in "Fukkura-san" lid for a short time, the lid absorbs moisture and gives steam effect during cooking.
+- By filling water in Fukkura-san lid for a short time, the lid absorbs moisture and gives the steam effect during cooking.

 About the measurements used in our recipes